Images of Eczema (Atopic Dermatitis) (9)

 - Light therapy (or phototherapy) 3-5 times weekly may be recommended for treatment of widespread or resistant eczema.

-- Newer injectable medications known as biologics, such as dupilumab (Dupixent) in children 6 months and older, are the most promising treatments for eczema as they are highly effective treatments with very few side effects.
+- Newer injectable medications known as biologics, such as dupilumab (Dupixent) in children 6 months and older, are the most promising treatments for moderate-to-severe eczema as they are highly effective treatments with very few side effects.

 - In individuals who have multiple areas of broken skin or a history of bacterial skin infections, diluted bleach baths several times per week may be recommended.